-- Expand within and beyond our existing markets through acquisitions, either on our own or as joint acquisitions with Circle K, as demonstrated by the Jet-Pep Assets acquisition.
-Since our IPO and through February 20, 2019, we have completed acquisitions for a total of approximately 600 fee and leasehold sites for total consideration of approximately \$1.0 billion; - Optimize our value chain by leveraging the combined scale and strength of Circle K to gain procurement synergies with our vendors; - Enhance our real estate business' cash flows by owning or leasing sites in prime locations; - Increase our Wholesale segment by expanding market share and growing rental income over time; - Maintain strong relationships with major integrated oil companies and refiners; - Convert company operated retail sites to lessee dealer sites to provide for more stable cash flows and maximize qualifying income; and
+- Expand within and beyond our existing markets through acquisitions.
+Since our IPO and through February 21, 2020, we have completed acquisitions for a total of approximately 600 fee and leasehold sites for total consideration of approximately \$1.0 billion; - Enhance our real estate business' cash flows by owning or leasing sites in prime locations; - Increase our Wholesale segment by expanding market share and growing rental income over time; - Maintain strong relationships with major integrated oil companies and refiners; and - Convert company operated retail sites acquired in future transactions that are best suited for wholesale operations to lessee dealer sites to provide for more stable cash flows and maximize qualifying income.